A Website Construction Guide for Artists:

 - address a variety of other presentation issues

-- Testing HTML pages
+- Testing HTML pages on my own computer

 - Uploading the site